18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-Note that we're now checking `logger.error.args`, not `logger.info.args`.
+Note that you're now checking `logger.error.args`, not `logger.info.args`.
-Also, since we're validating a result that contains an `Error` object, we have
+What's more, since you're validating a result that contains an `Error` object,
-to be more deliberate with the `context.response.reply` assertion.
-This is
+you have to be more deliberate with the `context.response.reply` assertion.
-because no two `Error` objects are equal to one another, so we can't create a
+This is because no two `Error` objects are equal to one another, so you can't
-`new Error` as an assertion argument.
-We have to check the `message` field of
+create a `new Error` as an assertion argument.
+Rather, you have to check the
-each Error explicitly.
-For both stubs, `args[0]` is the argument list for the
+`message` field of each Error explicitly.
+For both stubs, `args[0]` is the
-first call to the stub.
+argument list for the first call to the stub.

-Now let's run the test to see what shakes out:
+Run the test to see what shakes out:

 ```sh
 $ npm test -- --grep ' execute '